 License

-Both OmoiOS and OpenCode have their unique strengths and serve similar purposes effectively.
+OpenCode appears to have several advantages over OmoiOS, particularly in popularity, activity and licensing.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Typescript, JSX, Rust.
 However, they differ in their additional technology choices: OmoiOS uses Bash, Python, Next.js while OpenCode leverages Tauri.